-Our essential guide will assist you to keep your dog’s teeth healthy and clean, whether you have been cleaning your dog’s teeth regularly or only just starting out on your dog teeth cleaning journey.
-The tips and advice in this blog will help to maintain a healthy mouth environment, keep your dog’s teeth clean and you learn to know what is normal inside your dog’s mouth.
+Our essential guide will assist you to keep your dog’s teeth healthy and clean.
+Whether you have been cleaning your dog’s teeth regularly or you’re only just starting out on your dog teeth cleaning journey., the tips and advice in this blog will help to maintain a healthy mouth environment.
+Keep your dog’s teeth clean and learn to recognise what’s normal inside your dog’s mouth.

 Always Consult Your Vet

-It goes without saying that the following teeth cleaning tips are suggestions for a regular, good practice in keeping your dog’s teeth clean.
+It goes without saying that the following teeth cleaning tips for dogs are suggestions for good practice in keeping your dog’s teeth clean.
 These do not replace any advice from your vet and you should always consult your vet if you are concerned about anything regarding your dog’s health.

 Understanding Why Cleaning Your Dog’s Teeth Is Important